Don't buy from Icelandic whalers

 HB Grandi: key to Iceland's fin whaling

-HB Grandi, the largest seafood company in Iceland, holds 12% of the country's fishing quotas, including for redfish, cod, Greenland halibut, haddock, saithe, mackerel and herring.
+HB Grandi, the largest seafood company in Iceland, holds 12 percent of the country's fishing quotas, including for redfish, cod, Greenland halibut, haddock, saithe, mackerel and herring.
 It owns numerous vessels and operates several fish processing plants at which it also produces fish meal and fish oil.

 Iceland Seafood International (ISI), Sysco and UNFI